-The Cour d’Honneur of the Invalids is still used for military parades.
+The Cour d’Honneur of Les Invalides (main courtyard) is still used for military parades.
 A statue of Napoleon known as the Little Corporal by Seurre used to stand at the top of the Vendôme column on Place Vendôme.

 - Les Invalides has two entrances: Esplanade des Invalides, 129 rue de Grenelle AND Place Vauban.
 Visitors with motor disabilities are invited to enter on the Place Vauban side.
 Check out google map for the exact location of the statue of Napoleon at Les Invalides.